kloetzl/libdna/Readme.md

 }
 ```

 In C++ things are even simpler thanks to a thin wrapper.
-Instead of raw pointers it uses `std::string_ref` and `std::string` to make the API more convenient.
+Instead of raw pointers it uses `std::string_view` and `std::string` to make the API more convenient.

 ```C++
 #include <kloetzl/dna.hpp>